dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     sh-4.2$ ls -hl
     total 0

-Empty.
+It's empty because the previously uploaded files were stored locally in the first container and are not available to the others.
 Similarly, other users of the app will sometimes see your uploaded files and sometimes not.
 With the deployment scaled to 3 instances OpenShifts router will simply round-robin across them.
 Whenever the load balancing service in OpenShift points to the pod that has the file stored locally users will see it or not.
 You can simulate this with another instance of your browser in "Incognito mode" pointing to your app.

 The app is of course not usable like this.
 We can fix this by providing shared storage to this app.